SamuelAboelkhir/Obsidian_vaults/EH AS kioptrix followed flow and findings.md

 - Assessment
 - Flow
 - EH
-MOC: Technology
+MOC: Cybersecurity
 ---
 [[_0000 Home|Home]] | [[_0005 Cybersecurity MOC|Back to Cybersecurity MOC]] | [[EH AS kioptrix - level 1 index|Back to index]]
-1. [[EH Useful Linux Commands For Pentesting#nmap|nmap]] scan to detect possibly vulnerable ports
+1. [[TECH CLI Tools and Commands#nmap|nmap]] scan to detect possibly vulnerable ports
 	1. Gave us port 139 (smb) and 80/443 (http/https)
 	2. Gave us some OS info
 2. [[EH Enumeration|Enumerate]] findings by first trying to connect to the target on the browser